Cloudxtreme/DDPS-db2dps/docs/install.md

 The image has to be created ahead of the installation and is described below.

-Working with ISO images enables the installation of FastNetMon on off-site equipment and does not require infrastructure systems like Ansible or Chef.
-The ISO images enabls installation on most hypervisors like esx and Virtual Box.
+Working with ISO images enables the installation of FastNetMon on off site equipment and doesn't require infrastructure systems like Ansible or Chef.
+The ISO images enables installation on most hyper visors like esx and Virtual Box.

 All DDPS hosts are currently based on Ubuntu 16.04, the development environment is [virtualbox](https://www.virtualbox.org/wiki/VirtualBox), while the production